 The first 1024 bytes of the core image are a copy of the system's per-user data for the process, including the registers as they were at the time of the fault.
 The remainder represents the actual contents of the user's core area when the core image was written.
-At the moment, if the text segment is write-protected and shared, it is not dumped; otherwise the entire address space is dumped.
+If the text segment is write-protected and shared, it is not dumped; otherwise the entire address space is dumped.